Data Privacy is the New Standard

 Now more than ever, users who sign up for your product expect that their personal data will be handled with care.
 By implementing the techniques outlined in this article, your organization can be one step closer to ensuring that your users’ personal data is never exposed.
 Keep reading to find out more about pseudonymization and anonymization, the differences between them, and some popular ways of implementing them.

 Pseudonymization is an approach recommended by GDPR for treating personal data so that it cannot be used to identify individual users without the use of additional information.
-Although there are a variety of pseudonymization techniques, they all involve replacing data with a placeholder value, or pseudonym.
+Although there are a variety of pseudonymization techniques, they all involve replacing data with a placeholder value, or a pseudonym.
 This pseudonym may be a masked version of a record or a token used for retrieving the original value.
 The goal of pseudonymization is to limit the exposure of personal data to internal and external threats by creating a data set which is both obfuscated and realistic.

 A few examples of pseudonymization techniques include: